nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Implementation:**

 The function lists all Doctor Appointment Objects currently in ArrayList <DoctorAppointment> appointmentList.
 Data input is first checked to ensure validity.
 Any invalid input detected will result in an Exception thrown and command aborted.
-After validation, a DoctorAppointmentList Command object is created and executed in which the program will iterate and display all DoctorAppoinment Objects currently within the array list.
+After validation, a DoctorAppointmentList Command object is created and executed in which the program will iterate and display all DoctorAppointment Objects currently within the array list.

 Invalid Input includes: